 Is the message to be taken away really about sustainability, or is it just about learning how not to care?

 To many on campus, these are two beautiful individuals who are loved; beings of a different species with whom they have actually become friends.
 What kind of a lesson is this?
-Do we really want to teach our young people that there’s not something absolutely shameful about killing and eating someone you would describe as a ‘friend’?
+Do we really want to teach our young people that there isn’t something absolutely shameful about killing and eating someone you would describe as a ‘friend’?
 Do we believe that a wholesome education includes learning that eating the flesh of a beloved animal is an ‘honor’?
 Or that, when someone has known and trusted you for years, a reasonable outcome of your ‘care’ and ‘respect’ is to engage in the ultimate act of betrayal?

 I suppose you could argue that it’s a necessary life lesson when you live in a world where every single mealtime, everyone around you is dining on the carcasses of animals just as gentle and just as comforting as Bill and Lou… In a world where other animals are considered food, it’s a bad mistake to allow a cow to have a place in your heart.